BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 ```
 $ apptainer run $HOME/apptainer-images/lammps.sif # exécute le binaire lmp_mpi dans le conteneur
 ```
-You may also provide supplementary arguments to the default command by appending them at the end (eg. : `apptainer run $HOME/apptainer-images/lammps.sif -h`).
+You may also provide supplementary arguments to the default command by appending them at the end (*eg.* : `apptainer run $HOME/apptainer-images/lammps.sif -h`).

 * The `exec` argument is similar to the `run` argument, only invoking **any** specified command inside the container.
 For example :
 ```
 $ apptainer exec $HOME/apptainer-images/lammps.sif sh -c
 ```
-creates a container from the `$HOME/apptainer-images/lammps.sif` image, invokes the shell `pwd` command within the container, and then destroy it.
+creates a container from the `$HOME/apptainer-images/lammps.sif` image, invokes the shell `pwd` command within the container, and then destroys it.

 * The `shell` argument allows to enter an interactive shell inside the container (the `Apptainer>` *prompt* then appears on the left of the command line), run successive commands, then exit the container using `exit` or `Crtl+D`, which also destroys it.
 For example :
 ```